Edison New Jersey

 Edison hosts one of the region's main centers of Asian American cultural diversity.
 The township was 50.0% ethnically Asian by population as of the 2020 Census.

 Oak Tree Road is a South Asian-focused commercial strip in Middlesex County, the U.S. county with the highest concentration of Asian Indians.
 The Oak Tree Road strip runs for about one-and-a-half miles through Edison and neighboring Iselin in Woodbridge Township, near the area's sprawling Chinatown and Koreatown, running along New Jersey Route 27.
 It is the largest and most diverse South Asian cultural hub in the United States.
 In Middlesex County, election ballots are printed in English, Spanish, Gujarati, Hindi, and Punjabi.
-As part of the 2010 Census, 28.3% of Edison residents identified themselves as being Indian American.
+As part of the 2020 Census, 34.9% of Edison residents identified themselves as being Indian American, an increase from 28.3% in 2010.
 In the 2000 Census, 17.75% of Edison residents identified themselves as being Indian American, the highest percentage of Indian-American people of any municipality in the United States with 1,000 or more residents identifying their ancestry.

 Edison also has a significant Chinese population.
 The town contains several Chinese-language schools and cultural associations.
-The area near the borders with Highland Park, New Jersey and the Livingston Campus at Rutgers University in Piscataway, New Jersey, has a number of Chinese food establishments, including Kam Man Food, 99 Ranch Market, and various dim sum, dumpling, dessert, and tea shops as well as the pan-Asian Korean-founded supermarket, H Mart.
+The area near the borders with Highland Park and the Livingston Campus at Rutgers University in Piscataway, has a number of Chinese food establishments, including Kam Man Food, 99 Ranch Market, and various dim sum, dumpling, dessert, and tea shops as well as the pan-Asian Korean-founded supermarket, H Mart.
 Other Chinese operations in Edison include Sino Monthly magazine and Chinese News Weekly.

 The township's Lunar New Year parade typically travels northbound from Division Street to festivities in Papaianni Park by the lake and township municipal building.